Knagis/CommonMark.NET/README.md

 Windows Phone 8.1, Windows Phone Silverlight 8, Xamarin.Android and Xamarin.iOS.
 A special .NET 4.5 build is
 also created that hints certain optimizations to the runtime that were not available in earlier versions.

-For working with the source code you will need Visual Studio 2013.3 or newer.
+For working with the source code you will need Visual Studio 2013.3 or newer (Community edition is supported).

 ## Performance